Piper Sandler Maintains Chevron (CVX) Overweight Recommendation

 VFINX - Vanguard 500 Index Fund Investor Shares holds 46,099K shares representing 2.29% ownership of the company.
 In its prior filing, the firm reported owning 46,439K shares , representing a decrease of 0.74%.
 The firm decreased its portfolio allocation in CVX by 24.51% over the last quarter.

-Geode Capital Management holds 36,840K shares representing 1.83% ownership of the company.
-In its prior filing, the firm reported owning 37,350K shares , representing a decrease of 1.39%.
-The firm decreased its portfolio allocation in CVX by 24.83% over the last quarter.
+Geode Capital Management holds 43,478K shares representing 2.16% ownership of the company.
+In its prior filing, the firm reported owning 36,840K shares , representing an increase of 15.27%.
+The firm decreased its portfolio allocation in CVX by 38.12% over the last quarter.

 Charles Schwab Investment Management holds 35,076K shares representing 1.74% ownership of the company.
 In its prior filing, the firm reported owning 34,773K shares , representing an increase of 0.86%.
 The firm decreased its portfolio allocation in CVX by 20.02% over the last quarter.